 While the ease of SaaS acquisition helps companies stay agile, it also leads to less IT oversight.
-According to our 2022 SaaS Management Index, IT controls only 27% of SaaS spend and directly manages 23% of the average organization’s SaaS applications—a 35% decrease in control of spend and 9% decrease in quantity managed year over year.
+According to our 2023 SaaS Management Index, IT controls only 31% of SaaS spend and directly manages 18% of the average organization’s SaaS applications.
 This shift results in cybersecurity gaps that open the door to tremendous risk if not addressed.

 Learn more about the cybersecurity risks SaaS poses and how to address them in this Q&A with Zylo’s Director of Security, Daven Combs.

 Exposing and Resolving Cybersecurity Gaps: Q&A with Daven Combs

 With 20+ years of experience, Daven Combs has watched the shift from on-premise software to SaaS, and shares his best tips and practices for this new age of software acquisition.

 What makes SaaS a cybersecurity risk?